 I am a black belt in Taekwondo.
 By “am,” I mean “was,” as in “I earned my black belt in eighth grade.”
 And by “black belt,” I mean “zero degree black belt,” which is the lowest possible black belt a person can earn.
 But I like to toss that sentence—”I am a black belt in Taekwondo”—into conversations with boys of the ten-and-under set, just to see what happens.

 I don’t have a lot of currency with boys, after all.
-As a mother of three daughters, I can throw a mean tea party, tell stories about sweet, talking animals and no bad guys, and please everyone in my house just by putting on a nice dress and some lipstick.
+As a mother of three daughters, I can throw a mean tea party, tell stories about sweet, talking animals and no bad guys, and please everyone in my house just by putting on a nice dress.
 I am not adept at talking about football, playing ninjas, or understanding the appeal of wrestling.
 But I do know how to hold a nunchuck properly and I can still do a pretty decent side kick, so I like to think I’m not a complete dead zone where the boys are concerned.

 Likewise, I’m not that great at finding good books for boys to review on this blog, simply because there isn’t much of a demand for them at our house.
 When I do find a book that I think boys might like I get really excited—and then I second guess myself.
 I start asking friends if their sons read the book and if so, did they like it?
 Do boys even like that sort of thing?